kratuvwxyz/kratuvwxyz/README.md

 * Before 2024, I set a goal to learn 4-ball juggling despite already mastering the art of juggling with three balls.

 ### 📝 **Portfolio:**
-- Explore my journey and capabilities, including expertise, skills, experiences, portfolio, and achievements at my [Portfolio](https://desaigner.info/).
+- Explore my journey and capabilities, including expertise, skills, experiences, portfolio, and achievements at my [Portfolio](https://desaigner.info/#portfolio).

 ### 🤝 **Looking to Collaborate On:**
 - I'm open to collaborating on projects related to full-stack development and visual design.
 Whether coding, design, or anything in between, let's connect and build something extraordinary together!

 ### 📫 **How to Reach Me:**
 - I'm eager to hear whether you're a recruiter seeking top talent or a potential client with a project in mind.
 Let's discuss your needs and aspirations and how I can help bring your vision to life.
 From exploring job opportunities to collaborating on exciting projects, I'm here to engage in meaningful conversations.
-You can reach out to me via [Email](mailto:sai@desaign.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/desaigner/).
+You can reach out to me via [mail@thegenius.one](mailto:mail@thegenius.one?subject=Message%20from%20Github&body=Thank%20you%20for%20your%20time%20and%20consideration.%0A%0A%0APlease%20fill%20out%20the%20following%20information:%0A%0A%20*%20Full%20Name:%20%0A%0A%20*%20Are%20you%20a%20recruiter?%20(Yes/No):%20%0A%0A%20*%20LinkedIn%20Profile%20(Optional):%20%0A%0A%20*%20Company%20Name:%20%0A%0A%20*%20Company%20Location:%20%0A%0A%20*%20Email%20Address:%20%0A%0A%20*%20Phone%20Number%20(Optional):%20%0A%0A%20*%20Position%20Title:%20%0A%0A%20*%20Company%20Website:%20%0A%0A%20*%20Message%20or%20Reason%20for%20Contact:%20%0A%0A%20*%20Preferred%20Method%20of%20Contact:%20%0A%0A%20*%20How%20did%20you%20hear%20about%20me?%20(Optional):%20%0A%0A%20*%20Any%20Additional%20Information:%20%0A%0A) or connect with me on [LinkedIn](https://www.linkedin.com/in/desaigner/).
 I'm always excited to hear from fellow developers, enthusiasts, and potential collaborators!